notsuoholi/notsuoholi.github.io/content/posts/SRECore.md

      - User-facing systems (like a web frontend): availability, latency, throughput.
 Could we respond?
 How long did it take?
 How many requests did we handle?
      - Storage systems: latency, availability, durability.
 How long does it take to read/write data?
 Is the data accessible right when we need it?
 Is the data ***still there*** when we need it?
 - What should all systems care about?
      - Correctness.
-What the right answer returned, the right data retrieved?
+Was the right answer returned?
+Was the right data retrieved?

 ### Measures
 - Remember to also measure on the client-side.
 Ensure we collect data from client instead of just focusing on the backend. i.e. How long does it take for a page to become usable in a user's browser?
 This may indicate problems in my JS if it's slower than expected.